shan-zhang/autocompaste-html/README.md

 The welcome interface of the experiment where basic instructions are provided to your participants.
 Collect input from the participant/experimenter the participant ID so that you can generate the correct experiment trials and data log for a particular experiment session.

 The participant ID entered here will be saved into HTML5 `localStorage` and the value is refereenced in other screens too.
 If other pages are visited and the participant ID has not been set, the user will be prompted to enter a value to be used as the participant ID.
+The participant ID must be between 1-6.

 ##### Pre-Experiment Questionnaire Screen